-NDO - On November 14, the Ministry of Agriculture and Rural Development held a conference on irrigation science and technology on 80 years of development and accompanying the country (1945-2025).
+NDO - On November 14, the Ministry of Agriculture and Rural Development held a conference on irrigation science and technology 80 years of development and accompanying the country (1945-2025).

-Climate change, exploitation of upstream water resources and internal economic development, natural disasters, and water pollution are increasingly serious and unpredictable throughout the country.
+Climate change, exploitation of upstream water resources and internal economic development, natural disasters, and water pollution are increasingly serious and unpredictable across the country.
 These are huge challenges for water resources science and technology and disaster prevention and control.

 It is expected that by the end of 2024, our country's rice output will reach 43 million tons, ensuring domestic food security and exporting more than 8 million tons of rice, with a forecast turnover of over 5 billion USD.